nbw/battlesnake/README.md

 1.  **Grid**: Make a grid layout of the current state of the game that I can interpret.

-2. **Paint** The grid: With the grid layout defined (#1), assign weighted values on the grid based on importance of different objects: food, enemy snakes, my snake, and walls.
+2. **Paint** the grid: With the grid layout defined (#1), assign weighted values on the grid based on importance of different objects: food, enemy snakes, my snake, and walls.

 3. Build a **Tree**: Starting with the head of my snake as the top node, construct a tree that documents the possible paths the snake can more.